 This option is available to US candidates only.

 CLEP is a credit-by-examination program that can potentially save you a lot of money.
-Most state boards accept CLEP credits as long as you took actual classes at the same school that accepted the CLEP credits.
+Most state boards accept CLEP credits as long as you took actual classes at the same school that accepts the CLEP credits.
 The school awards you the credits for the class.
 You can’t submit your CLEP results directly to the board.

 Since the rules of CLEP acceptance is different in different states, I cannot provide a more specific suggestion.
 Please contact your state board for details.

-They won’t be as affordable as community colleges but their programs will most likely be recognized by the state board.
-It’s worthwhile to check but they may have evening classes or even online courses that give out the same credit.
+They won’t be as affordable as community colleges, but their programs will most likely be recognized by the state board.
+It’s worthwhile to check, but they may have evening classes or even online courses that give out the same credit.

 Here are some suggestions for your research on the local universities:

 The consideration for choosing a master’s program is different from choosing non-degree classes.
-For master’s, it is best to have your long-term goal in mind.
-In other words, the subject you take is something you are interested in and will be value-add to your future career.
+For a master’s, it is best to have your long-term goal in mind.
+In other words, the subject you take is something you are interested in and will be a value-add to your future career.

 Also, the school should ideally have a good career service program.
 This will help immensely in the future when you attend campus fairs and on-campus interviews.
-I have more information on accounting career development in this website.
+I have more information on accounting career development on this website.

 There are two levels of qualifications you need to fulfill for the CPA exam.
-The first one is the “degree” eligibility and the other one is the number of credit hours required.
+The first one is the “degree” eligibility, and the other one is the number of credit hours required.

-But if you have a 4-year degree but not the full 150 credit hours requirement, then things are easier because you can choose to get the extra degree, or to save money, simply take non-degree courses.
+But if you have a 4-year degree but not the full 150 credit hours requirement, then things are easier because you can choose to get the extra degree or, to save money, simply take non-degree courses.